French Army on Parade in 1939

 Less than six months after the Czechoslovakian accords of October 1938, Hitler violated his Munich agreements and occupied the rest of Czechoslovakia.
 Even Chamberlain the peacemaker was now convinced that war was inevitable.
 When Hitler began pressuring Poland for territory, Britain and France signed guarantees of mutual protection with that nation.

-Unfortunately, the Allies earlier abandonment of Czechoslovakia had a profound effect on the attitude of the Soviet Union.
-Prior to then the Soviets has been inclined to support France and Britain against Germany, especially if it threatened Poland.
-If Germany occupied Poland it would become the Soviet’s neighbor, and Hitler had made no secret of his hatred for the communist state and his desire for German lebensraum (living space) in White Russia and the Ukraine.
+Unfortunately for the Allies, their earlier abandonment of Czechoslovakia had a profound effect on the attitude of the Soviet Union.
+Prior to that time the Soviets had been inclined to support France and Britain against Germany, especially if it threatened Poland.
+A German occupied Poland would become the Soviet’s neighbor, and Hitler had made no secret of his hatred for the communist state and his desire for German lebensraum (living space) in White Russia and the Ukraine.
 Following the Allies pusillanimous betrayal of Czechoslovakia, however, the Soviets changed their approach.
 They now decided to stand aside in the hope that Germany and the western democracies would destroy each other, leaving the Soviet Union “cock of the walk” in Europe.
 In accordance with this new thinking, Stalin and Hitler signed a mutual non-aggression treaty in late August 1939 that included a secret clause calling for a division of Poland between Germany and the Soviet Union.
 With Soviet neutrality assured, Germany attacked Poland on September 1, 1939, and World War II began,

 Despite their promises of support to the Polish state, Britain and France did almost nothing to assist the Poles as the Germans attacked.
 With the German army heavily involved in Poland, the French could have unleashed a land assault from the west with reasonable prospects of success.
 Instead, the French remained firmly wedded to their defensive strategy.
 As a further indication of Allied timidity, the British and French air forces failed to mount any serious bombing raids against German military installations, and propaganda leaflets were substituted for bombs over German cities for fear the Germans might retaliate.
 The large German air force had developed a fearsome reputation during the Spanish civil war, and Londoners and Parisians suffered nightmares over the possibility of devastation from the air.
 Truth was, neither Briton nor Frenchman had his heart in this new conflict.